mdibl/package_downloads/stringtie/readme.md

 StringTie's output can be processed by specialized software like Ballgown, Cuffdiff or other programs (DESeq2, edgeR, etc.).

+The main input of the program is a BAM file with RNA-Seq read mappings which must be sorted by their genomic location (for example the accepted_hits. bam file produced by TopHat or the output of HISAT2 after sorting and converting it using samtools).

 ```
 ## Usage